 HMICFRS’s annual inspection programme for police forces in England and Wales is subject to the approval of the Home Secretary under the Police Act 1996.

 The Home Secretary may also require HMICFRS to carry out further inspections of police forces, beyond the terms of the annual inspection programme.
-Police and crime commissioners may commission HMICFRS to do inspections in their force areas, although HMICFRS is not required to accept any such commission.
+Local policing bodies may commission HMICFRS to do inspections in their force areas, although HMICFRS is not required to accept any such commission.